-- 6. Aldrich T. Javellana, 43, has been Vice President and Treasurer of JGSHI since January 2, 2012.
-Prior to joining JGSHI in 2003, he worked in Corporate Finance with CLSA Exchange Capital.
-He graduated from De La Salle University with a degree in BS Accountancy and is a Certified Public Accountant. - 7.
-Michele F. Abellanosa, 46, is Vice President for Corporate Controllership of JGSHI.
-She concurrently heads the accounting groups of JGSHI, Express Holdings, Inc., JG Summit Capital Services Corporation, Unicon Insurance Brokers Corporation and Gokongwei Brothers Foundation, Inc. Prior to joining JGSHI, she practiced public accounting with SGV & Co.
-She received her Bachelor of Science degree in Commerce, Major in Accounting, from the University of Santo Tomas and is a Certified Public Accountant. - 8.
-Rosalinda F. Rivera, 46, was appointed as Corporate Secretary of JGSHI on August 6, 2003 and has been Assistant Corporate Secretary since May 2002.
-She is also the Corporate Secretary of Robinsons Land Corporation, Universal Robina Corporation, Cebu Air, Inc., Robinsons Retail Holdings, Inc. and JG Summit Petrochemical Corporation.
+Major in Accounting, from the University of Santo Tomas and is a Certified Public Accountant.

+- 8. Rosalinda F. Rivera, 47, is the Corporate Secretary of JGSHI.
+She was appointed as Corporate Secretary on August 6, 2003 and has been Assistant Corporate Secretary since May 2002.
+She is also the Corporate Secretary of Universal Robina Corporation, Robinsons Land Corporation, Cebu Air, Inc., Robinsons Retail Holdings, Inc. and JG Summit Petrochemical Corporation.
 Prior to joining the Company, she was a Senior Associate in Puno and Puno Law Offices.
 She received a degree of Juris Doctor from the Ateneo de Manila University School of Law and a Masters of Law in International Banking from the Boston University School of Law. - 9.
-Chona R. Ferrer, 59, has been Deputy Treasurer of JGSHI since January 2, 2012.
-She is also a First Vice President of Universal Robina Corporation.
+Chona R. Ferrer, 60, is the Deputy Treasurer of JGSHI.
+She is also the First Vice President of Universal Robina Corporation.
 Prior to joining JGSHI in 1983, she was Assistant Treasurer of Guevent Industrial Development Corporation.
 She received a Bachelor of Science degree in Business Administration from the University of the Philippines. - 10.
-Arlene S. Denzon, 49, is Compliance Officer and Vice President of the Corporate Governance and Management Systems of JGSHI.
+Arlene S. Denzon, 50, is the Compliance Officer and Vice President of the Corporate Governance and Management Systems (CGMS) of JGSHI.
 She is also the Compliance Officer of Universal Robina Corporation and Robinsons Land Corporation.
 Prior to rejoining JGSHI in February 2013, she was the Senior Vice President in charge of the Enterprise-wide Risk Management Group of Digitel Mobile Philippines, Inc. (DMPI, more popularly known as Sun Cellular) until December, 2012.
 Ms. Denzon started her career in the Gokongwei Group in 1991 and performed various roles including Accounting Manager of JGSHI until 1997, Assistant Vice President Special Assistant to the Chairman until 2001, Vice President Treasurer and Acting Chief Financial Officer of URC International until 2003 before she was seconded to DMPI in 2004.
 Prior to JGSHI, Ms. Denzon had three years working experience as external auditor in Sycip, Gorres, Velayo & Co.
 She was a Certified Public Accountant Board topnotcher and obtained her Bachelor of Accountancy degree, Magna Cum Laude, from the Polytechnic University of the Philippines.